 Charting a new course has paid off for Royal Caribbean.

-In 2006, 85 percent of the company’s business came from the U.S. market.
+In 2006, 85% of the company’s business came from the U.S. market.
 Since then, the company has focused on strategically increasing its offerings in emerging markets like China and Brazil.
 Expanding internationally allowed the company to diversify its customer base and avoid dependency on one market.
 As a result, Royal Caribbean has evolved from a $4.9 billion domestic company to a global brand with over $8 billion in revenue and is now the world’s second largest cruise line.

 While setting sail in new markets opens the door to new opportunities and the potential for increased revenue, it also requires companies to navigate unique challenges and tailor strategies for attracting and accommodating customers, says CFO Jason Liberty (MBA ’15).
 Liberty spoke about the benefits and challenges of global expansion at UNC Kenan-Flagler’s 2016 Emerging Markets Conference hosted by the Global Business Center.